quickwit-oss/quickwit/docs/deployment/kubernetes.md

 ## Using PostgreSQL as a metadata store

 The file-backed metastore is mainly useful for testing purposes.
 Though a file-backed metastore might be easier to setup, we strongly encourage you to use a PostgreSQL metastore in production.
-For the quickwit installation to work with PostgreSQL metadata you need to provide connection PostgreSQL information instead of metastore url:
+For the quickwit installation to work with PostgreSQL metadata you need to provide connection PostgreSQL information instead of metastore URI:

 ```yaml
 config: